HQarroum/sys-get/README.md

 sys-get serve --use-expressify mqtt --mqtt-opts /path/to/config.json
 ```

-The `mqtt-opts` sepcifier indicates to `sys-get` the location of the MQTT description file indicating where certificates are located on your host filesystem, amongst other options.
+The `mqtt-opts` sepcifier indicates to `sys-get` the location of the MQTT configuration file indicating where the certificates are located on your host filesystem, amongst other options related to the MQTT server hostname and the MQTT connection.

+For more information on what the content of this file should look like, please read its [associated documentation](https://github.com/aws/aws-iot-device-sdk-js#awsiotdeviceoptions) on the `expressify-mqtt` documentation.

 ##### Updating the base topic